 Here is a full listing of devices supported by Hulu.
 If you do not have one of these streaming devices, Hulu is supported by the major computer browsers.
-Therefore, you can simply hook you laptop or PC to your television and use your TV as a monitor.
+Therefore, you can simply hook your laptop or PC to your television and use your TV as a monitor.
 I explain how to do this in my guide on How to watch Netflix on your TV.
 Hulu is supported on the following browsers: Internet Explorer 10 or above, Firefox 15 or above, Safari 5 or above, Chrome, or Edge.

 How Does Hulu Work

-Once you subscribe to Hulu, you are provided with a one week free trial.
+Once you subscribe to Hulu, you are provided with a one-week free trial.
 If you cancel your subscription in the trial period you will not be charged a subscription.
-After that you are charged monthly, and can cancel at any time with no penalty.
+After that, you are charged monthly and can cancel at any time with no penalty.

 Depending on the device you are using, setting up Hulu may vary.
-However in all cases it’s very straightforward.
+However, in all cases, it’s very straightforward.
 Setup typically involves downloading an app to the device and simply logging in with the username and password you used when you signed up for Hulu.